Hermione Granger: Film adaptations

-When filming Chamber of Secrets (2002), Watson did not believe she was similar to her character.
-However, she later decided that Hermione is an exceptional role model for girls.
-In 2007, Watson said:

-There are too many stupid girls in the media.
-Hermione's not scared to be clever.
-I think sometimes really smart girls dumb themselves down a bit, and that's bad.
-When I was nine or ten, I would get really upset when they tried to make me look geeky, but now I absolutely love it.
-I find it's so much pressure to be beautiful.
-Hermione doesn't care what she looks like.
+During the early part of her career playing Hermione, Watson would get upset when the filmmakers tried to make her look "geeky" for the role, but she eventually came to enjoy it.
+As a girl, Watson has felt pressure to be beautiful, and she felt relieved that Hermione "doesn't care what she looks like."
+For Philosopher's Stone, Watson wore large fake teeth for one scene, but did not wear them for subsequent films because they made it difficult to speak.
+(Note: In the fourth novel, Hermione's larger-than-average teeth are shrunk to a smaller size by magic.)

-During production of Order of the Phoenix (2007), Watson was uncertain about returning for the next film.
+While filming Order of the Phoenix (2007), Watson was uncertain about returning for the next film.
 She cited the long production schedule, attention from the public and a "lack of freedom" as reasons for not reprising her role.
 She eventually decided to return, saying that she could not bear to see anyone else play Hermione.
-Steve Kloves, who wrote the screenplay adaptations for seven of the eight films, revealed in a 2003 interview that Hermione is his favourite character.
+Steve Kloves, who wrote the screenplay adaptations for seven of the eight films, revealed in a 2003 interview that Hermione is his favourite Harry Potter character.
 He said, "There's something about her fierce intellect coupled with a complete lack of understanding of how she affects people ... that I just find charming and irresistible to write."

-Stage adaption
+Theatre

-Harry Potter and the Cursed Child is a play written by Jack Thorne from a story by Thorne, J. K. Rowling and John Tiffany.
+Hermione appears in Harry Potter and the Cursed Child, a 2016 play written by Jack Thorne from a story by Thorne, J. K. Rowling and John Tiffany.
 In the play, which takes place nineteen years after the events of Deathly Hallows, Hermione is the Minister for Magic.
-She is played by the Eswatini-born actress Noma Dumezweni, known for her performances in Linda, A Raisin in the Sun and A Human Being Died That Night.
-Dumezweni described the role as a privilege and a responsibility.
+She has been portrayed on stage by the Eswatini-born actress Noma Dumezweni, known for her performances in Linda, A Raisin in the Sun and A Human Being Died That Night.
+Dumezweni said that playing the role was a privilege and a responsibility.
 The casting of a black actress led to criticism on social media, which Rowling dismissed as racism.
 She asserted that the novels never explicitly establish Hermione's race or skin colour.
-Dumezweni called the backlash "unimaginative" and said that many actors and actresses are glad she is portraying Hermione because it allows them to see "a version of themselves" on stage.

-The Independent praised Dumezweni's portrayal, writing that she "did a tremendous job".
-Dumezweni received the 2017 Laurence Olivier Award for Best Actress in a Supporting Role for her performance.
+Dumezweni called the backlash "unimaginative" and said that many actors are glad she is portraying Hermione because it allows them to see a version of themselves on stage.
+The Independent praised the performance of Dumezweni, who received the 2017 Laurence Olivier Award for Best Actress in a Supporting Role for her portrayal of Hermione.

-Characterisation

-Outward appearance

-In the novels, Hermione is described as having bushy brown hair, brown eyes and large front teeth.
-In Goblet of Fire, Madam Pomfrey shrinks her teeth to a smaller size after Draco Malfoy casts a spell on her that made her teeth grow exceptionally long.
-In the film adaptation of Philosopher's Stone, Emma Watson wore large fake teeth for one scene.
-She did not wear them for subsequent films because they made it difficult for her to speak.